Frequently Asked Questions (FAQs)

 I have seen people anywhere from one session to a few years.

-What's the difference between counseling and therapy?
+What's the difference between "counseling" and "therapy?"

-Why don't you take insurance directly?
+Why don't you like insurance?

 Why shouldn't I just take medication or get surgery?